Robert & Ruth Halperin Foundation

 The foundation has not published specific exclusions, but their giving patterns indicate:

-• They do not fund organizations outside their preselected network
+• They do not fund organisations outside their preselected network

 • Focus is primarily California-based, though some national grants are made

-• Grants go to established organizations rather than startups or individuals
+• Grants go to established organisations rather than startups or individuals

 Governance and Leadership